finos/compliant-financial-infrastructure/generators/ccc/README.md

 The output is organized into a directory structure based on the CSP and service names.
 If any of the directories do not exist, they will be created.

-_The example below is using GCP's GCS service, which has 5 controls defined in the CCC component definition._
+_The example below is using GCP's GCS service retrieved from a [development URL](https://raw.githubusercontent.com/eddie-knight/cfi-nuclei-demo/main/yaml/CCC.OS.yaml) for this example.
+The component definition has 5 controls defined in the CCC component definition._

 ```sh
 GCP